georgizk/ims-release/docs/apispec.md

 JSON responses will always contain an `error` field.
 If an error occurred in processing the request, it will contain a string describing the error.
 Otherwise, `error` will be `null`.

+`POST`, `PUT` and `DELETE` requests will always require authentication via the `Auth-Token` header.
+The value set to the header must match the API's secret token.

 ## Notation

 Types will be represented with the name of a type, such as `string`, `bool`, `integer`, `float` etc.